-So, even though remote working might young, but there is a lot of opportunities for startups to grow and help people tackle problems.
+So, even though remote working might be young, there are a lot of opportunities for startups to grow and help people tackle problems.

 As of today, a few tech startups have already started to work in the remote working tooling space pre-COVID-19.
 They are expected to grow in the year 2021 in this space.
 For example, Abodoo, Figma, and Bluescape.

 I guess I am being very obvious here!
 But, the use of robots for delivery is the next strategic technology trends.
 However, its slow adoption can be due to the unwillingness of people to opt for technology in deliveries.